Cultural monument (Czech Republic): Administration

 The Ministry has also established a monument inspectorate as its specialized supervisory body in the area of state monument care.
 The main mission of the monument inspectorate is to exercise central supervision over compliance with this Act 20/1987 and with regulations issued for its implementation.

 Each municipality manages cultural monuments within its territory.
-Municipalities with extended powers then carry out delegated state administration in the area of monument preservation, especially state building supervision during the monument restoration; they oversee the compliance with the law.
+Municipalities with extended powers then carry out delegated state administration in the area of monument preservation, especially state building supervision during the monument restoration; they oversee compliance with the law.

 Central List

-Central List of Cultural Monuments of the Czech Republic contains both the immovable and movable objects.
+The central List of Cultural Monuments of the Czech Republic contains both immovable and movable objects.
 One index number identifies both a single item (for example a building, a painting) or a set of buildings or items (for example castle grounds, chateau furniture).
-Thus, the number of cultural monuments on the list (currently almost 89,000 entries) does not reflect the actual count of the protected objects - in reality there are more than two millions individual pieces, many of them recorded under the same index number.
+Thus, the number of cultural monuments on the list (currently almost 89,000 entries) does not reflect the actual count of the protected objects - in reality, there are more than two million individual pieces, many of them recorded under the same index number.

-There are almost 40 thousand immovable objects like historical buildings, archaeological sites, industrial monuments, folk architecture.
+There are almost 40 thousand immovable objects like historical buildings, archaeological sites, industrial monuments, and folk architecture.

 The movable objects include works of art, valuable handicrafts, historical library collections and original furnishings of castles and chateaux and sacral buildings.
-There are hundreds of thousands of such items, almost 49 thousand items are protected as cultural monuments.
+There are hundreds of thousands of such items, and almost 49 thousand items are protected as cultural monuments.
 Unlike the immovable monuments data on movable monuments are not publicly accessible due to theft and personal data protection.

 Monument reservations

 Areas with sets of immovable cultural monuments preserved in the original historical environment or sites with archaeological finds can be declared as conservation areas.
 These are mainly the historical town or village centers.
 The Government of the Czech Republic defines them by government decree.
-In the Czech Republic there are urban, village and archeological monument reservations.
+In the Czech Republic, there are urban, village and archeological monument reservations.